OreAdebiyi14/CA1--Software-Quality-Handbook/docs/task_estimation.md

 **Encourage Team Collaboration**
 - Estimation should be a collaborative effort involving all team members.
 Diverse perspectives lead to more accurate estimations, reducing the risk of underestimation or overestimation.

+The following image provides **key tips to improve estimation accuracy** in Scrum:

   ![6 Tips to Improve Your Estimations](images/Tips-for-Effective-Estimating.webp)

   **Source** **[Tips for more accurate Estimating Sessions](https://softwaredevtools.com/blog/tips-for-effective-estimating-sessions/)**